mikael-johnsson/your-shopping-list/README.md

 #### Visual examples in home page

-To give a new user a better picture of how the site looks and works, images or real examples of the list menu and detailed list could be displayed on the home page.
+To give a new user a better understanding of how the site looks and works, images or real examples of the list menu and detailed list could be displayed on the home page.

 #### Improved email feature
 As of now, the email feature gives the receiver the name of the list, the list items and a custom message.
 Ideally the receiver would also get the notebook look that is associated with the site, in the email.
 The chosen email service, EmailJS, seems to lack that feature as of now.